TareqChy1/DevSecOps-Project-Netflix/README.md

       ```
     - Access Jenkins in a web browser using the public IP of your EC2 instance.
         publicIp:8080
-    - For getting the password enter this command in the ec2 ubuntu instance:
+    - To get the password enter this command in the ec2 ubuntu instance:

       ```
       sudo cat /var/lib/jenkins/secrets/initialAdminPassword